 A rare hemorrhagic disorder due to a constitutional haemostatic factors defect characterized by premature lysis of hemostatic clots and a moderate bleeding tendency.

-Clinical signs of congenital PAI-1 deficiency may appear in early infancy.
+Clinical signs of congenital PAI-1 deficiency may appear in early childhood.
 Spontaneous bleeding is rarely observed, whereas easy bruising or moderate hemorrhage localized to the joints (knees, elbows), nose and gingiva are usually triggered by mild trauma.
 Menstrual bleeding may be severe, and prolonged bleeding after surgery is common.
 Hemorrhage is less frequent and less severe (or absent) in heterozygous individuals (partial deficiency) and clinical manifestations, if any, may appear late in life after a traumatic or surgical event.

 The diagnosis is based on antigenic (ELISA) and functional (plasminogen activator inhibition test) assays of PAI-1.
 A genotype analysis may be necessary in family studies.
 Molecular genetic testing confirms the diagnosis.

-Differential diagnosis includes acquired PAI-1 deficiency and alpha2-antiplasmin deficiency (see this term).
+Differential diagnosis includes acquired PAI-1 deficiency and alpha2-antiplasmin deficiency.

 Prompt diagnosis is essential since hemorrhages can be safely and efficiently treated with fibrinolysis inhibitors (epsilon amino-caproic acid or tranexamic acid), avoiding the use of blood and derivatives.
 Menstruation and pregnancy require special consideration with regard to diagnosis and treatment with antifibrinolytics.